ouvtk/oci-always-free-app/readme.md

-# Infrastructure for Oracle Cloud Always Free resources
+# Application on Oracle Cloud Always Free resources

-Managed by terraform
+Attempt to provide a simple way to deploy an infrastructure with a running application within Oracle Cloud Infrastructure (OCI) using only Always Free resources.
+And the infrastucture is managed by terraform through OCI Resource Manager, no other backend considered.

 This is not production ready, for small non-sensitive projects only, or for proof-of-concepts.